-- Information in the charts is updated once each day. - Click any bar chart to launch an investigative report with more details. - If the page has been customized, different charts appear.
-See Exercise: Customize the Today or History page, page 31.
+- Information in the charts is updated once each day. - Click any bar chart to launch an investigative report with more details.

+• If the page has been customized, different charts appear.
+See Exercise: Customize the Today or History page, page 32.

 Chart Name Description Value Estimates/ Saved Get an estimate of time and bandwidth savings afforded by Websense software.
 Mouse over a value to see how the estimate was calculated.
 Value Estimates/ Blocked Security Risk See how Websense Web Security has protected you from security risks over the past 30 days.
 (Not shown for Websense Web Filter.)
 Value Estimates/ Blocked Requests View a summary of blocked requests for sites in categories that are of importance to many organizations.
 Internet Activity View the quantity of Internet requests processed into the Log Database each day to gain insight into usage trends.
 Top Security Risks See which Security Risk categories have been accessed recently, and determine whether filtering policies are providing the right protection for your network.
 Top Categories See which categories have been accessed most.
 Get a high- level overview of potential security, bandwidth, or productivity concerns.
+This chart appears by default only if your subscription does not include Websense Content Gateway or Websense Security Gateway.
+Top Categories by Scanned Requests See which categories requested sites are assigned to most frequently after scanning determines that they no longer fit their original category.
+This chart appears by default only if your subscription includes Websense Content Gateway or Websense Security Gateway.